$p$-adic families of automorphic forms over some unitary Shimura varieties: Abstract

 \section{Abstract}

-We construct $n$-dimensional eigenvarieties for finite slope overconvergent eigenforms over some unitary Shimura varieties with signature $(1,n-1)\times(0,n)\times\cdots\times(0,n)$ by adapting Andreatta-Iovita-Pilloni's method.
-We show that there are some Galois pseudo-characters over these eigenvarieties by studying analytic continuation of finite slope eigenforms over the Shimura varieties.
+We construct some $n$-dimensional eigenvarieties for finite slope overconvergent eigenforms over some unitary Shimura varieties with signature $(1,n-1)\times(0,n)\times\cdots\times(0,n)$ by adapting Andreatta-Iovita-Pilloni's method.
+We also show that there are some Galois pseudo-characters over our eigenvarieties by studying analytic continuation of finite slope eigenforms over these Shimura varieties.